prateeknischal/prateeknischal.github.io/content/posts/trust-the-certs.md

 Subject: *.badssl.com
 Issuer: *.badssl.com
 ```
-Chrome does not **trust** `*.badssl.com`, so it's not going to trust anything vetted by it and hence is rejecting the connection.
+Chrome does not **trust** `*.badssl.com` as an **Issuer**, so it's not going to trust anything vetted by it and hence is rejecting the connection.

 ## What's that strange blob of text below it
-PKI puts identity to a public key.
+PKI provides a way to attach an identity to a public key.
 But how does it do that?
 Remember how the is a common trusted third party.
 The third party _digitally signs_ the identity of the private key holder and their public key and distributes it to everyone who wants it.

-The `CERTIFICATE` is to **certify** the identity of the owner of the private part of the public key.
+The `CERTIFICATE` is a public document to identify the owner of the private part of the public key.
 You may choose to trust or not trust the third party who is vouching for this certification.

 Into the weeds, how do we actually make sense of the strange blob.
 Here's how
 ```